Get started

 Sharp edges

-• Additional required endpoints: Tesseract-JAX requires the abstract_eval Tesseract endpoint to be defined for all operations.
-This is because JAX mandates abstract evaluation of all operations before they are executed.
+• Additional required endpoints: Tesseract-JAX requires the abstract_eval Tesseract endpoint to be defined when used in conjunction with automatic differentiation and JAX transformations.
+This is because JAX, in these cases, mandates abstract evaluation of all operations before they are executed.
 Additionally, many gradient transformations like jax.grad require vector_jacobian_product to be defined.

 Tip